The Art of Jersey Designs: From Retro Stripes to Futuristic Gradients

 Die Kunst der Trikot-Designs: Von Retro-Streifen bis hin zu futuristischen Farbverläufen

-1. Gradients: The magic of transition
+1. Color gradients: The magic of transition

-Why do gradients work so well?
+Why do color gradients work so well?

 Surprise moment: